IdkGoodName/WithinTheCosmos/import/reguilded/Contrast Nihility/README.md

-# Absolute Nihility
+# Contrast Nihility

 Really dark colour scheme of ["Within the Cosmos"](https://github.com/IdkGoodName/WithinTheCosmos) theme for Guilded.
+This is an alternative version of Absolute Nihility with a little more contrast.

 ## Setting Colours